 Target 1.
-Ensure that all land and sea areas globally are under integrated biodiversity-inclusive spatial planning addressing land- and sea-use change, retaining existing intact and wilderness areas
+Ensure that all land and sea areas globally are under integrated biodiversity-inclusive spatial planning addressing land- and sea-use change, retaining existing intact and wilderness areas and to reduce pressures on the most vulnerable ecosystems.

 Target 2.
-Ensure that at least 20 per cent of degraded freshwater, marine and terrestrial ecosystems are under restoration, ensuring connectivity among them and focusing on priority ecosystems
+Ensure that at least 20 per cent of degraded freshwater, marine and terrestrial ecosystems are under restoration, ensuring enhancing integrity and connectivity among them and focusing on priority ecosystems, and considering their exposure to vulnerability.

 With regard to the headline indicator for measuring progress against this target (2.0.1), ensure the monitoring methodologies identified are appropriate to be able to track progress in all ecosystems, noting that some methodologies such as remote sensing are not yet adequate for monitoring actions, such as restoration in many marine or aquatic ecosystems.